 This course includes continued study of the clinical nurse specialist role and competencies and the application of this knowledge and skills in a selected clinical practice area.
 The implementation and evaluation of CNS competencies in a specific clinical area are addressed.
 Practicums and seminars are planned according to the students nursing practice interests.
 Prerequisites: Academic core, advanced practice core, and NUR 565.
 Clinical: 4 units.

-NUR 581 Administrative Theory in Nursing (3)
+NUR 581 Healthcare Management (3)